openshift-online/ocm-support-cli/README.md

 ```
 --filter                     If non-empty, filters and patches the matching subscriptions.
 --dryRun                     If false, it will execute the patch command call in instead of a dry run.
---maxRecords                 When dryRun is false, ensures that the maximum number of affecting records do not exceed maxRecords.
+--maxRecords                 Maximum number of affected records.
 Defaults to 100.
+Only effective when dryRun is set to false.
 -h, --help                   help for patch
 ```